Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 ### Description

-Unicontsoft Fiscal Printers Hub repo builds a standalone `UcsFPHub` service executable that runs in the background (or as an NT service) to provide remote access to client-workstation attached fiscal devices.
+Unicontsoft Fiscal Printers Hub repository builds the standalone `UcsFPHub` service executable that can run as a background process or NT service and provide shared access to some or all fiscal devices that are attached to this client workstation.

-The access to fiscal devices is provided by parent `UcsFP20` component and supports serial port or TCP/IP connectivity to attached devices.
-Most fiscal printers can be auto-detected on startup by the `UcsFPHub` service too.
+The wire protocols implementation is provided by the parent `UcsFP20` component and supports serial COM port connectivity to locally attached devices or TCP/IP (LAN) connectivity to remote devices.
+Most locally attached fiscal printers can be auto-detected on startup by the `UcsFPHub` service too.

-You can use a settings file to configure the available endpoints on which the service is accessible e.g. as a JSON based REST service on local TCP/IP port or as a Microsoft SQL Server designated Service Broker queue.
+You can use the settings file to configure and allow fiscal printers sharing, including the available endpoints on which `UcsFPHub` service is accessible as a JSON based REST service on local TCP/IP port or as a Microsoft SQL Server on a designated Service Broker queue.

 ### Configuration

 The service is configured through `UcsFPHub.conf` file in JSON format.
-Here is a sample configuration file:
+Here is a sample settings file:

 ```json
 {